xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 the xCORE.

 Using an external PLL/Clock Multiplier allows an Asynchronous mode design to lock to an external clock source from a digital stream (e.g. S/PDIF or ADAT input).
-The code-base supports the Cirrus Logic CS2100 device for this purpose.
+The codebase supports the Cirrus Logic CS2100 device for this purpose.
 Other devices may be supported via code modification.

 .. note::